TDS on provisions relating to payment to contractors are classified into 3 parts. They are

 Mechanics of deduction

-The mechanics of deduction for withholding tax on payments to residents contractor is as follows:
+Key points in deducting tax on payments to resident contractor is as follows:

 - Timing of Deduction: Tax must be deducted at the time of credit of such sum to the contractor’s account in books or at the time of payment (cash, cheque, draft, etc.), whichever is earlier.

-- Material Component (Invoice Rule): If an invoice for job work specifies the value of materials separately, TDS is deducted only on the service/labour component.
+- Invoice Rule: If an invoice for job work specifies the value of materials separately, TDS is deducted only on the service/labour component.
 If not separated, TDS applies to the entire invoice value.

 Key Exemptions (No Deduction)